Gay Singapore Stopover

 Singapore's iconic Merlion, the "fountain of wealth," is the world's largest fountain, according to Guinness.
 It's located in Suntec City, one of Singapore's largest shopping alls.

-Kampong Glam, Singapore's Moslem colony, is only a few minutes away from India.
+Kampong Glam, Singapore's Muslim colony, is only a few minutes away from India.
 Kampong Glam (not the kind of "glam" we are used to) has one of the most splendid mosques in Asia along with the kinds of restaurants and shops you would expect.
-This is a great place to sit outdoors and enjoy the tropical breezes and a strong Middle-Eastern style coffee.
-Make time to take a walk if you are interested.
 The touristy things around the mosque are fun, but daily life just a block a way is far more authentic fascinating.

 Not included but highly recommended...